-After weighing these five criteria, we give the 100-200 potential Country Experts on our list of candidates a rank from "1" to "3," indicating the order of priority we give to recruiting an Country Expert.
-The Regional Managers and Country Coordinators are primarily responsible for the ranking, but Program Managers and one of the Principal Investigators may review these choices.
+After weighing these five criteria, we give the potential Country Experts a rank from "1" to "3," indicating the order of priority we give to recruiting an Country Expert.
+The Regional Managers and Country Coordinators are primarily responsible for the ranking when they are involved, but Program Managers and one of the Principal Investigators may review these choices and occasionally the latter do the ranking.

-Using this process, we have recruited over 3,000 scholars and experts from every corner of the world.
-About 30 percent of the Country Experts are women,15 and over 68 percent have PhDs or MAs and are affiliated with research institutions, think tanks, or similar organizations.
+Using this process, we have recruited over 3,700 scholars and experts from every corner of the world.
+About 30 percent of the Country Experts are women, and over two-thirds have PhDs or MAs and are affiliated with research institutions, think tanks, or similar organizations.